hargoniX/bachelor/thesis/thesis.typ

 on top of them.
 The most notable one here is a type-safe @MMIO abstraction in the spirit of the Rust Embedded @WG's `svd2rust` tool. `svd2rust` allows Rust Embedded developers to automatically generate type-safe implementations for @MMIO interfaces of ARM and RISC-V chips.
-The need for such a type-safe API arose because interacting with an @MMIO interface in Rust uses direct pointer manipulation together with lots of constants and bit operations:
+The need for such a type-safe API arose, because interacting with an @MMIO interface in Rust uses direct pointer manipulation together with lots of constants and bit operations:
 #sourcecode[```rust
 pub const IXGBE_CTRL: u32 = 0x00000;